My Review of the Graco Ultra Max II 495 Airless Paint Sprayer

 Graco 495 Paint Sprayer Review

-I bought my Graco 495 airless sprayer several years ago for my painting business and it still performs as good as the first time I used it.
-If you're a homeowner looking to buy an airless sprayer for a couple projects around the house, you're better off renting a sprayer instead of buying this one, or buy a smaller unit from a home improvement store.
+I bought my Graco 495 airless sprayer several years ago for my painting business, and it still performs as good as the first time I used it.
+If you're a homeowner looking to buy an airless sprayer for a couple projects around the house, you're better off renting a sprayer instead of buying this one (or buying a smaller unit from a home improvement store).

 The 495 is a contractor grade sprayer capable of producing a higher output of paint on a regular basis.
 The pump feeds a little more than half a gallon of paint per minute to the spray gun, which is plenty.
 If you have a painting business like me, using a professional sprayer, whenever possible, is key to getting jobs done faster and easier.
 For projects like cabinet painting, or fence staining, I can't imagine doing the work without a sprayer.
 My sprayer is my money maker.
 I'll explain some of the features of the 495 that I like and dislike.